fausstoo/grocery_store_pipeline/README.md

 *Customization and Adaptability:*
 The modular structure of the project allows users to adapt and extend functionality according to specific requirements.
 Table structures, transformation logic, and database configurations can be modified to accommodate diverse datasets and use cases.

-*Academic and Professional Application:*
+*Application:*
-This project serves as a valuable academic resource for students and researchers studying data engineering, data science, and database management.
-Its design principles adhere to best practices in data pipeline development, offering a practical example for educational purposes. \
+The project outlines principles for handling small-scale data engineering tasks and addresses fundamental ETL operations tailored for small businesses.
+It follows industry best practices in data pipeline development, demonstrating key concepts that can be used for educational purposes.\
 In a professional context, this project applies to scenarios where structured data from Excel workbooks needs to be systematically processed and stored in a relational database.
-Industries such as retail, finance, and logistics could benefit from the project's capabilities in managing and analyzing large volumes of transactional data. \
+Industries such as retail, finance, and logistics could benefit from the project's capabilities in managing and analyzing low to medium volumes of transactional data. \
 The provided usage overview positions the project as a versatile and adaptable tool for managing and analyzing structured data in academic and professional settings.